FirelyTeam/firely-docs-forge/OldReleaseNotes.rst

   that cannot be programatically derived from the core type definitions.
   FHIR R4 Technical Correction will address this issue by introducing improved system types declarations.

-* FOR-342 Hide SliceName property for type slice entry element Only show the SliceName property for the actual type slices of type choice element ('[x]').
+* FOR-342 Hide SliceName property for type slice entry element Only show the SliceName property for the actual type slices of type choice element ("[x]").
-  Forge will automatically generate standard sliceName when slice is constrained to a single datatype (`valueString').
+  Forge will automatically generate standard sliceName when slice is constrained to a single datatype ("valueString").
-  Always hide the SliceName property for the original '[x]' element (even if constrained to a single type), to prevent the author from inadvertently specifying a sliceName on the slice entry element itself.
+  Always hide the SliceName property for the original "[x]" element (even if constrained to a single type), to prevent the author from inadvertently specifying a sliceName on the slice entry element itself.

 * FOR-344 sliced element can't be unsliced when cardinality is set to 0..0